Oscar Bonavena: Versus Ali

 In December 1970, he fought Ali at Madison Square Garden, in the former champ's second bout after his three-year layoff.
 Bonavena absorbed punishment throughout but fought well, getting through with various head and body punches.
-With just under 1:30 left in the 15th and final round, Ali caught Oscar rushing in and decked him with a perfectly placed left hook.
+With just under 1:30 left in the 15th and final round, Ali caught Oscar rushing in and floored him with a perfectly placed left hook.
 Bonavena got up, but was clearly not fully recovered.
-Ali decked him twice more, and the fight was automatically stopped under the three knockdown rule, giving Ali a TKO (technical knockout).
+Ali knocked him down twice more, and the fight was automatically stopped under the three knockdown rule, giving Ali a TKO (technical knockout).
 The ending was somewhat controversial, as Ali stood over Bonavena as Bonavena was getting up, never going to a neutral corner as the rules of boxing require, which allowed Ali to quickly knockdown Bonavena twice more and automatically end the fight.
 After the second knockdown, the referee appears to be attempting to guide Ali to a neutral corner, but Ali brushes the referee's arm away and pursues a wobbly Bonavena.

 Other matches

-After the loss to Ali in 1970, he had a brutally tough match with underrated Alvin Lewis, being decked multiple times but eventually winning by disqualification.
+After the loss to Ali in 1970, he had a match against Alvin Lewis (heavyweight and longtime sparing partner of Ali), where Bonavera was hit hard multiple times but eventually won by disqualification.
 Bonavena fought intermittently for the next few years.
-A gregarious party man, he enjoyed life to its fullest, at the cost of his boxing career.

 Eventually losses to Floyd Patterson in 1972 and Ron Lyle in 1974 effectively relegated him to lower contender status, though he did well enough in both matches.
-In the Patterson fight he broke his left hand early, possibly after decking Patterson in the fourth, and remained an advancing threat to the final bell.
+In the Patterson fight he broke his left hand early, possibly after flooring Patterson in the fourth, and remained an advancing threat to the final bell.
 It was around 1973 that a match with a then rising Ken Norton was being planned but never materialized.

 On February 26, 1976, an overweight and sluggish Bonavena fought what would be his last fight, winning a ten-round decision over the unranked Billy Joiner in Reno.

 Death

 On 22 May 1976 Bonavena was shot dead at the age of 33 by security guard Willard Ross Brymer at the Mustang Ranch brothel near Reno, Nevada, after having become involved in a conflict with its owner, Joe Conforte.
-His body was returned to Argentina to lie in state at the Luna Park sports arena in Buenos Aires, where 150,000 people filed by.
+Following a conviction for manslaughter, Brymer spent 15 months in prison.
+Bonavena's body was returned to Argentina to lie in state at the Luna Park sports arena in Buenos Aires, where 150,000 people filed by.
+He was survived by a wife and two children.